Oti Region: Languages

 Kotokoli: also known as Tem, is a Gur language belonging to the Niger-Congo family, spoken in Togo, Ghana, Benin, and Burkina Faso.

 Kabre: also known as Kabiye which is a Gur (Voltaic) language spoken primarily in Togo, Benin and Ghana.

 Hausa: is a Chadic language spoken primarily in the northern parts of Nigeria, Ghana, Cameroon, Benin and Togo.

-Akposso: is the language of the Akposso people, mainly in the Plateau Region of Togo and in Ghana.
-It is considered as one the Ghana–Togo Mountain languages.

 Administrative divisions

 The political administration of the region is through the local government system.
 Under this administration system, the region is divided into Nine (9) Municipal and District Assemblies (M/DAs) (made up of 4 Municipalities and 5 District Assemblies).
 Each Municipal and District Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
 The current list is as follows: